soda480/mpgitleaks/README.md

 A Python script that wraps the [gitleaks](https://github.com/zricethezav/gitleaks) tool to enable scanning of multiple repositories in parallel.

-The main factors for writing this script were:
+The motivation behind writing this script was:
 * implement workaround for `gitleaks` intermittent failures when cloning very large repositories
 * implement ability to scan multiple repostiories in parallel
 * implement ability to scan all repositories for the authenticated user or specified organization